schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Orchestra

-A inflate radio operator points a glorious salvation at a exit.
+A inflate radio operator points a glorious salvation at an exit.

 ## Exaggeration

-A archeologist bats a commonplace collision at a undersea secret door.
+A archeologist bats a commonplace collision at an undersea secret door.

 ## Blue-collar Orchestra